About This Specialty

-UT Health Austin’s Gastrointestinal Cancer Clinic diagnoses, treats, and manages cancers that affect the gastrointestinal (GI) tract and other organs within the digestive system, including the anus, biliary tract, colon, esophagus, gallbladder, stomach, liver, pancreas, rectum, and small intestine, in adult patients (18 years and older).
+UT Health Austin’s Gastrointestinal Cancer specialty within the Livestrong Cancer Institutes provides care for adult patients (18 years and older) with a gastrointestinal cancer diagnosis, including cancers that affect the gastrointestinal (GI) tract and other organs within the digestive system, such as the anus, biliary tract, colon, esophagus, gallbladder, stomach, liver, pancreas, rectum, and small intestine.
 We combine the latest research and methodologies with supportive care for the body, mind, and heart through an integrated comprehensive approach designed to help you and your loved ones maintain balance and wellness through the cancer journey.

 At UT Health Austin, we take a multidisciplinary approach to your care.
-This means you will benefit from the expertise of multiple specialists across a variety of disciplines caring for you in one place, often during the same appointment, to avoid having to schedule multiple appointments with providers at locations all over the city.
-The Gastrointestinal Cancer Clinic care team includes includes surgical oncologists, fertility preservation specialists, genetic counselors, physical therapists, dietitians, social workers, and more, who work together to help you get back to the things in your life that matter most to you.
+This means you will benefit from the expertise of multiple specialists across a variety of disciplines caring for you in one place to avoid having to schedule multiple appointments with providers at locations all over the city.
+The Gastrointestinal Cancer care team includes medical oncologists, surgical oncologists, radiation oncologists, pathologists, radiologists, oncofertility specialists, genetic counselors, physical therapists, dietitians, social workers, and more as well as other members of the CaLM Care Team, who work together to help you get back to the things in your life that matter most to you.

-We collaborate with our colleagues at The University of Texas at Austin and the Dell Medical School to utilize the latest research and treatment techniques, allowing us to provide you with world-class, personalized cancer treatment.
+Through our Multidisciplinary Case Conferences, we collaborate with our colleagues at the Dell Medical School and The University of Texas at Austin to utilize the latest research and treatment techniques, allowing us to provide you with world-class, personalized cancer treatment.
 We call our approach to cancer care CaLM (Cancer Life reiMagined), and your treatment begins with a comprehensive, whole-person assessment that your care team will use to develop a personalized care plan to treat your condition and help restore your wellness.
-Imaging and lab testing are also available on-site if needed.
+Depending on your specific needs, your treatment may include combinations of surgery, chemotherapy, immunotherapy, targeted therapy and radiation therapy.
+Advanced imaging and lab testing are also available on-site if needed.

-Once our clinic receives a referral from your referring provider, members of the Gastrointestinal Cancer Clinic care team will identify any existing records of treatment in the UT Health Austin System and communicate with your referring provider to obtain needed medical records and other information.
+Once we receive a referral from your referring provider, members of the Gastrointestinal Cancer care team will identify any existing records of treatment in the UT Health Austin System and communicate with your referring provider to obtain needed medical records and other information.
 If you have received medical treatment from a provider other than your referring provider, your care team will contact you to receive a written Authorization to Receive Medical Records from your other provider(s).
-The Gastrointestinal Cancer Clinic generally will not schedule your initial appointment until it has received all relevant records.
+The Gastrointestinal Cancer care team generally will not schedule your initial appointment until they have received all relevant records.
 Once all records have been received and reviewed, the UTHA Access Center will contact you to schedule your initial appointment.

 To explore FAQs regarding your upcoming appointment, please click here.